-As a school we have created our own programmes of study, influenced by the Inspire Curriculum.
-Details of topics taught can be found on the school website under curriculum.
+As a school we have created our own programmes of study, Details of what is taught and when can be found on the school website under curriculum.

 Parents receive a written report on all National Curriculum subjects at the end of each academic year together with Standard Attainment Tasks (SAT's) results at the end of each Key Stage.
 There will be formal opportunities for you to discuss your child's progress each year and parents are welcome to speak to a teacher at any convenient time.